homebridge/homebridge/README.md

 *** WARNING *** For more information see http://0pointerde/avahi-compat?s=libdns_sd&e=nodejs&f=DNSServiceRegister
 ```

+### Limitations

+ * One installation of Homebridge can only expose 100 accessories due to a HomeKit limit.
+You can however run multiple Homebridge instances by pointing them to different config and persistence paths (see issue #827).
+ * Once an accessory has been added to the Home app, changing its name via Homebridge won't be automatically reflected in iOS.
+You must change it via the Home app as well.

 # Why Homebridge?

 Technically, the device manufacturers should be the ones implementing the HomeKit API.
 And I'm sure they will - eventually.
 When they do, this project will be obsolete, and I hope that happens soon.
 In the meantime, Homebridge is a fun way to get a taste of the future, for those who just can't bear to wait until "real" HomeKit devices are on the market.